benmoose/atomic-reducer/README.md

 ## Why would I use this?
 It's common for a reducer to manage several entity types.
-For example a _GitHub_ reducer might look something like this:
+For example a _GitHub_ reducer might manage a state like this:

 ```js
 // github reducer initial state